-Three paths are available to document compliance with the City's energy code requirements: prescriptive (2009 IRC Chapter 11 or 2009 IECC Chapter 4), Total UA Alternative (2009 IECC Section 402.1.4) or SPA (2009 IECC Section 405).
+Three paths are available to document compliance with the City's energy code requirements: prescriptive (2018 IRC Chapter 11 or 2018 IECC Chapter 4), Total UA Alternative (IRC/IECC N1102.1.4/R402.1.4) or Simulated Performance Alternative - SPA (IRC/IECC N1105/R405).
 Builders must declare at time of building permit application which path they plan to follow and submit supporting documentation.
 The SPA path offers the most flexibility in energy efficiency choices, while producing a building that performs at least as well as a comparable building built to prescriptive path specifications.
+Per a local amendment (IRC N1105.1), the SPA path is NOT AVAILABLE FOR ELECTRIC-HEAT BUILDINGS permitted starting March 1, 2014.